Integrability of Kepler Billiards at Zero-Energy

 {The pre-image of a K-convex domain under the complex square mapping is strictly convex and centrally-symmetric.
 Vice versa, the image of a strictly convex and centrally-symmetric domain containing $O$ under the complex square mapping is $K$-convex.
 As convexity is a $C^{2}$-open condition, being $K$-convex is also $C^{2}$-open.
 So a $C^{2}$-small deformation of an elliptic domain with $O$ at a focus is again \emph{K-convex} and thus there are many $K$-convex domains.}

 Applying the same argument as above, we have

-{\bf Theorem B:} If a Kepler billiard in a K-convex table in $\R^{2}$ has an additional $C^{1}$-first integral on its zero-enegy level, then the table is bounded by an ellipse focused at the Kepler center.
+{\bf Theorem B:} {If a Kepler billiard in a K-convex table in $\R^{2}$ has an invariant curve of $2$-periodic orbits and the region between this invariant curve and the boundary admits an additional $C^{1}$-first integral on its zero-enegy level with non-vanishing gradient, then the table is bounded by an ellipse focused at the Kepler center.}

 The notion of $K$-convexity domains extend directly to positive energies for Kepler problem in the plane, defined now with respect to hyperbolic orbits.
 For negative energies it is less clear as to obtain natural extensions of $K$-convexity we may need to allow unbounded domains, for which the analysis will be of very different nature.
 Nevertheless we expect that variations of Theorem B hold in these cases as well.